 The Edale Skyline Challenge sees participants explore both facets of the Peak District National Park Limestone and Gritstone Moorland, you will cover 31kms with 1,100 metres of ascent we estimate that this will take 9 to 10 hours to complete.

 The team will meet up for an early morning in the Peak District village of Hope, after the team briefing we will head out for our first summit Win Hill (462m), from here we follow the Roman Road to the Crookstone Barn and onto the edge of Kinder Scout.
 We now follow the southern edge of Kinder Scout until we reach the top of Jacob’s Ladder (the old pack horse road between Edale and Hayfield.
 From here we strike out across the wild moor sitting at the head of the Edale valley, we leave this peaty wildness as we join onto Rushup Edge which we follow to the excellent viewing point of Lord’s Seat (540m) which enjoys uninterrupted views of the whole route.

 Our next stop is the ancient hill fort on Mam Tor (517m), which is now a favourite spot of paragliders, from here we follow the graceful ridgeline all the way to it’s end at Lose Hill (476m).
 From Lose Hill we descend through open farm land to our finish point in Hope.

 In the winter months or in adverse weather we operate a route that is just as challenging (and beautiful) taking in most of the highlights of this area of the Peak District, but is a lower level route starting and finishing in Hope.

-Future dates: We announce further dates in 2021 when the above dates are fully booked.
-If you want to join our mailing list please click here.
+Future dates: If you want to join our mailing list to be kept updated on future dates we announce please click here.